ZenDevelopmentEcosystem/FileSet/docs/commands/fs.md

 fileset <store> fs [--symbolic] ...
 ```

-Symbolic links will automatically be used if assets are directories, since hardlinks
+Symbolic links will automatically be used if assets are directories, since hard links
 can't be created for directories.
+Symbolic must be used if the destination directory
+is on a different filesystem than the store cache.

 To create the link structure for a subset of the set, specify one or more paths after
 the destination directory: